GaloisInc/gidl/README.md

     - Set of named fields.
 Corresponds to a record or a C struct.
     - Fields may be of any other user-defined type

+Gidl does not have any sort of sum types (tagged unions) because the Ivory language does not have support for sum types.

 ### Interfaces

 Gidl interfaces are composed of the following primitives:
-- Streams, which are sent from server to client whenever the server wants.
-  (We expect to refine this and allow clients to control stream rate.)
 - Attributes, which are read and written according to requests by the client.
   Attributes have a user defined read/writable permissions.
+- Streams, which are sent from server to client whenever the server wants.
+  Streams were never really thought through all the way, and no Gidl implementation is expected to handle streams.
+They're still here because we have not made time to remove them.

 Interfaces can be composed by subtyping.
-(We expect interface composition may change in the future.)
+We regret this choice and should have known better.
+We would find a better way to compose interfaces if resources permitted.

 Protocol drift is detected by identifying each stream and attribute message on the wire by a hash of its name, its type, and all child types.
-Therefore

 ## IDL format